cse110-sp21-group10/cse110-sp21-group10/admin/data models/DesNotes.md

 Notes:
 - Need global variables to represent options when creating (trackers, widgets, sections)
 - Need global mapping of (Array of Element)s to (label)s - enables toggling of labels
+  - Clarification: Label.json has access to an array of bulletIDs, which allows for quickly toggling on/off certain labels (a feature we could implement later)
+- MultiMedia:
+  - Copy stored in DB separately (similar to labels) and listed by IDs
+  - Need to look into storage capacity and imposing a filesize limit

 ---